 The UK Government is responsible for the island’s defence and international relations, but the Isle of Man can sign specific international agreements when entrusted to do so by the UK (as it has been in the case of tax information exchange agreements and double taxation agreements with EU Member States, the Organisation for Economic Co-operation and Development (OECD) and the G20 member countries).
 As confirmed by the UK on 19 July 1990, after consultation with the Island’s government, the OECD Convention extends to the Isle of Man.
 By its inclusion in the international legal network, the Isle of Man aims to retain its position as a reputable international financial centre with full access to global markets.

-The Isle of Man is not a member of the European Union, but it is part of the EU Customs Union, benefiting from the freedom of the provision of goods throughout the EU.
-In contrast to the Channel Islands, the Isle of Man is within the EU VAT area and for VAT purposes is treated as part of the UK.
-This has made the Isle of Man a popular jurisdiction for VAT-efficient import of goods, including high-value assets, into the EU.
+The Isle of Man has never been a member of the European Union, but it was part of the EU Customs Union, benefiting from the freedom of the provision of goods throughout the EU.
+In contrast to the Channel Islands, the Isle of Man was within the EU VAT area and for VAT purposes is treated as part of the UK.
+This made the Isle of Man a popular jurisdiction for VAT-efficient import of goods, including high-value assets, into the EU.
+The Isle of Man Government cannot make any decision on its new relationship with the EU until the nature of the UK’s relationship is settled after Brexit.

 Key advantages of the Isle of Man include: